AntonioCrivello/safe_sgcrl/README.md

 ### **2. Continuous Environment Implementation**
 - Based on the original [SGCRL repository](https://github.com/graliuce/sgcrl/tree/main).
-- Extends it with functionality for defining and enforcing **safety regions** — parts of the environment that the agent should avoid during training or evaluation.
+- Extends it with functionality for defining and enforcing **safety regions** by manipulating the contrastive representations — safety regions are parts of the environment that the agent should avoid during training and evaluation.